CodePushGo/website/src/content/blog/en/capacitor-cicd-plugins-vs-appflow-key-differences.md

 Here are key factors to weigh:

--   **Platform Stability:** Capgo offers ongoing support and active development, while Appflow's upcoming discontinuation could disrupt workflows.
+-   **Platform Stability:** CodePushGo offers ongoing support and active development, while Appflow's upcoming discontinuation could disrupt workflows.
--   **Cost Efficiency:** Capgo's $300 monthly pricing is a significant savings compared to Appflow's $6,000 annual fee.
+-   **Cost Efficiency:** CodePushGo's $300 monthly pricing is a significant savings compared to Appflow's $6,000 annual fee.
 -   **Feature Continuity:** Open-source platforms ensure essential features remain available, free from the changing priorities of a single vendor.

 The industry's shift toward open-source solutions highlights the importance of sustainability and independence.
 These factors are essential for creating a dependable CI/CD strategy that avoids costly and time-consuming migrations down the line.